parkisutama/quartz/content/McKinsey Way.md

 ## Key Takeaways

-- [[MECE (mutually exclusive, collectively exhaustive)]] separating your problem into distinct, non-overlapping issues while making sure that no issues relevant to your problem have been overlooked.
+- [[mece]] separating your problem into distinct, non-overlapping issues while making sure that no issues relevant to your problem have been overlooked.
 -